picasso/zu-contact/README.md

 > &#x1F383; Of course, all that plugin has is its lightweight size and simple settings.
 No unnecessary flexibility and functionality.
 The simple must remain simple.

 The plugin allows you to add a feedback form or booking form to the page.
 The data is sent to the server via AJAX (*this can be disabled using the settings and the form will be submitted as usual, with a page reload... but why do you need it?*).
-To a certain extent, you can personalize the form and its fields.
-The form is added to the page using the shortcode `[zu-contact]` or `[zu-booking]`.
+You can flexibly personalize the form and its fields.

-&#x2757; You can also add a form to a page using the Gutenberg Custom Block __Zu Form__ - with this block, the possibilities for customizing your form are greatly increased.
+The form is added to a page using the __Gutenberg Custom Blocks__ - with these blocks, the possibilities for customizing your form are greatly increased.

+You can also add a form to a page using the shortcode `[zu-contact]` or `[zu-booking]`.

 ### Features

 * Lightweight `JS script` & `CSS` (only __4kB__ minified and gzipped)
+* Includes form blocks for the new __Gutenberg__ WordPress block editor
-* Adding a contact form to any post or page using a shortcode
+* Also supports adding a contact form to any post or page using a shortcode
 * Form submission via AJAX (*configurable by settings*)
 * Data validation on the server
 * Support for required fields